layerswap/project-stork/README.md

  bool claimFundsImmediately) public
 ```

-When this call is made, the javascript code is sent to TON and the result is written back to our Contract, so we know that `msg.Sender` owns `@elonmusk`.
+Upon calling the Stork contract, the associated [Javascript code](/chainlink-functions/stork-twitter.js) is sent to the DON - nodes execute the code and write the result to the contract.
+Through this process, the contract verifies that the `msg.Sender` owns the @elonmusk handle and establishes the mapping between the handle and the on-chain address.

-Once this is done, the user can simply claim funds (if `claimFundsImmediately` was not set to true earlier) with a simple call to the Stork contract:
+Once this verification is complete, the user can claim the funds by calling the Stork contract.

 ```
 function claimFunds() public
 ```

-This function will check whether `msg.Sender` has an associated Twitter handle, if yes it will release locked funds to it.
+The purpose of this function is to determine if msg.Sender has an associated Twitter handle.
+If a handle is found, the function will proceed to release the previously locked funds to the specified handle.

+To prevent the need for multiple transactions, the `claimFundsImmediately` parameter can be set to `true` during the initial `claimTwitterHandle` call.
+Doing so will allow the funds to be claimed immediately after the Twitter handle is successfully verified and mapped to the on-chain address, without requiring any further interaction with the contract.

 ## AccessToken privacy

 ```
 function claimTwitterHandle(
  string calldata expectedTwitterHandle,
- string calldata accessToken,
+ >>> string calldata accessToken, <<<<
  bool claimFundsImmediately) public
 ```

-As you can see is user's Access token is passed in plain text.
-Which means that it is accessible to the public.
-Access tokens are valid only for 2 hours and are providing read-only access, but in any case, this is heavily exposing users' privacy.
-To address this issue, we propose the following schema, where the access token is not transmitted in an unencrypted way:
+The current implementation passes the user's access token in plain text, which poses a significant security risk as the token is accessible to the public.
+While access tokens are only valid for a limited time and provide read-only access, this approach still exposes users' privacy.

+To address this issue, we propose a solution that encrypts the access token before transmitting it over the network.
+This approach involves the following steps:

-1. Stork generates Public/Private keys.
-Private Key is shared between DON nodes with [Offchain Secrets](https://docs.chain.link/chainlink-functions/tutorials/api-use-secrets-offchain)
+1. Stork generates a public/private key pair, with the private key shared between the DON nodes using [Offchain Secrets](https://docs.chain.link/chainlink-functions/tutorials/api-use-secrets-offchain).
-2. Public Key is publicly shared.
+2. The public key is publicly shared.
-3. Whenever a user wants to interact with Stork Contract, they have to encrypt the access token with Public Key and then sent it over the network.
+3. Whenever a user wants to interact with the Stork contract, they must encrypt the access token using the public key and transmit it over the network.
-4. Chainlink javascript function will receive an encrypted access token as well as will receive off-chain secret Private key, which will allow to decrypt of the access token and call Twitter.
+4. The Chainlink javascript function will receive the encrypted access token, as well as the off-chain secret private key, which can be used to decrypt the access token and call Twitter.

-This is not possible to implement yet, because Chainlink functions are in Beta and only vanilla javascript functions are supported.
-Once basic crypto functionality is added, this solution can be implemented.
+While this solution offers improved security, it is currently not possible to implement due to the beta status of Chainlink functions, which currently only support vanilla javascript functions.
+However, once basic cryptographic functionality is added, this solution can be implemented to enhance the security and privacy of users.

 ## Expected Twitter Handle

 ```
 function claimTwitterHandle(
- string calldata expectedTwitterHandle,
+ >>> string calldata expectedTwitterHandle, <<<
  string calldata accessToken,
  bool claimFundsImmediately) public
 ```

-The claim transaction requires user to pass in the expected twitter handle along side with access token.
-This create one layer of protection, once DON network comes to consesus what is the twitter handle of the access token, its is checked against expected twitter handle.
-User has no doubt about his/her twitter handle, and with this solution it even doesnt need to trust DON network, because even in a case when unexpectingly DON network decides wrong twitter handle, Stork will attach wrong identity.
+The claim transaction requires the user to provide the expected Twitter handle along with the access token.
+This provides a layer of protection as once the DON network comes to a consensus on the actual Twitter handle associated with the access token, it is checked against the expected handle.
+This eliminates any doubt the user may have about DON network unexpectedly deciding on the wrong Twitter handle.

-## Emmbeded JS code in Smart Contract
+## Emmbeded JS code

-DON nodes receive a source code of JS to run.
-Even tho it was not documented, we thought that it should be nice to embed JS inside a smart contract.
-In a perfect world users who want to interact with the Stork contract, can easily see [what is the JS code](/chainlink-functions/contracts/Stork.sol#L23) that DON nodes are going to execute.
+The DON network operates by having its nodes execute a provided JavaScript code.
+In order to make the interaction between users and the Stork contract more transparent, we have [embedded the JavaScript code](/chainlink-functions/contracts/Stork.sol#L23) inside the smart contract.
+This allows users to easily view the code that will be executed by the DON nodes.

 ## Conclusion

 Stork is a promising project that aims to leverage social identity for transacting digital assets.
-While it is not ready for production use, it provides a solid foundation for further development and exploration of the use of Chainlink Functions for on-chain identity verification.
+While it is not ready for production use, it provides a solid foundation for further development and exploration of the use of Chainlink Functions for on-chain social identity verification.
 The project code can be found on the links provided below.

 ## Contracts and Scripts